-In the current constrained fiscal climate it is more and more important to be able to manage our policy initiatives or projects to achieve the greatest impact for limited funds available and make efficient use of scarce resources.
+In a constrained transport funding context, it is more and more important to be able to manage projects and programs to achieve the greatest impact and make efficient use of limited resources.

 This requires us to identify and manage transport outcomes, do more with less, and ensure the greatest value for money.

-At the whole of government level the benefits or the outcomes generally for under three categories: economy, society, environment.
-This is also referred to as the triple bottom line.
+At the whole of government level, the benefits or the outcomes are under three main categories: economy, society, environment – the triple bottom line.

 To achieve more with less requires consideration of the following key steps: an outcome orientation, policy options, the 80:20 rule, and managing for results.